Florida Biodiversity Collection Intern or Volunteer

 Primary responsibilities are: assisting with various collection tasks related to maintaining biological specimens and attendant data according to museum protocols, taxonomic identifications, and support of ongoing projects by FWRI scientists.

-The Florida Fish and Wildlife Research Institute's (FWRI) Specimen Information Services (SIS) section is seeking detail-oriented interns and volunteers to assist with FWRI's natural history collections during the fall, spring and summer semesters in St. Petersburg.
+The Florida Fish and Wildlife Research Institute's (FWRI) Florida Biodiversity Collection (FBC) section is seeking detail-oriented interns and volunteers to assist with FWRI's natural history collections during the fall, spring and summer semesters in St. Petersburg.
 Internships are available for students who have at minimum completed their junior year of undergraduate training.
 We also welcome graduates and graduate students.
 Volunteers must be at least 16 years of age.

 Successful candidates can work both independently and in groups.
 The primary responsibilities for volunteers and interns include assisting staff in museum tasks such as specimen fixation, preservation and maintenance according to established protocols, data entry and report production, and taxonomic identification.
 Other tasks include supporting research groups at FWRI with voucher processing and reference collections, and may occasionally include field collections and/or development of educational materials.